 Measure the total length of the skirt’s hem, multiple by 2 to 2.5 for the ruffle’s length.
 Cut a 3″ wide on the new fabric with the multiplied length.

-If the original dress came with a facing on the waist band, just stitch them back to the band after ripping off the top from it.
+If the original dress came with a facing on the waistband, just stitch them back to the band after ripping off the top from it.
 If it didn’t have waist facing, cut a strip of new fabric and sew it on.
-Leave an 2″ opening for elastic band insertion.
+Leave a 2″ opening for elastic band insertion.

 If the belt loop is too long, trim it to about 3/16″ from the edge.

-If you have bad experience in sewing a thick layer of denim fabric and faced problem like needle breaking and thread jamming, you are not alone….
-You will find the trick shown below helpful.
+If you have a bad experience in sewing a thick layer of denim fabric and faced problem like needle breaking and thread jamming, you are not alone… You will find the trick shown below helpful.

-There are a few ways to sew thick layer of fabrics with house hold sewing machine, you can use hand wheel to control the sewing and manually move the “stuck” fabric by hand, or use a walking foot, or hammered down the thick pile.
-But, I found that by simply placing a thick cardboard to level the presser foot does the trick wonderfully.
+There are a few ways to sew a thick layer of fabrics with a household sewing machine, you can use handwheel to control the sewing and manually move the “stuck” fabric by hand, or use a walking foot, or hammered down the thick pile.
+But, I found that by simply placing thick cardboard to level the presser foot does the trick wonderfully.

 The adjusted belt loop.
-Using house hold sewing machine to make narrow satin stitch on thick pile of denim fabric is difficult, so, sew the belt loop with straight stitches instead.
+Using a household sewing machine to make narrow satin stitch on a thick pile of denim fabric is difficult, so, sew the belt loop with straight stitches instead.

-Remember to perform 1 or 2 back stitches at the beginning and end of the sewing to prevent the threads from raveling.
+Remember to perform 1 or 2 back stitches at the beginning and end of the sewing to prevent the threads from fraying.